How Much Does Insurance Increase After an Accident? (2025)

 Fault determines whether a liability insurer must pay a claim.
 Liability insurance usually excludes intentional acts.
 Thus, to prove liability, the other party must show you were negligent in causing their injuries.

-Negligence means you failed to exercise reasonable care.
-If you were driving, negligence might indicate that you were inattentive or careless.
+Negligence means failing to exercise reasonable care.
+If you were driving, negligence might indicate that you were inattentive or careless; for example, listening to music on earbuds while driving caused an accident because you were distracted and hit another vehicle.
 If someone slipped on your floor, it might show you knew about a puddle on your floor but failed to clean it up promptly.
 Insurers will charge higher premiums for people who cause accidents.

 Damage